Quick Highlights:

 - Many high-level and specialized roles in fields such as healthcare and education require a Master’s degree.

 You may be asking yourself, “How many credits is a master’s degree?”
 If you are thinking of getting a Master’s degree, you’re not alone.
-Currently, over 800,000 students in the United States get a Master’s degree annually.
-That is nearly double the amount from 20 years ago.
+From 2021-2022 over 880,000 students in the United States earned a Master’s degree.
+According to the NCES, this figure reflects a 16% increase compared to the previous decade.
+While figures for more recent years are not yet fully available, early trendlines suggest that the number of students earning a master’s degree each year continues to rise.

 Related: What is the Difference Between College and University?